Related Links

 Selected aspects of mathematics reflecting the interests and experience of the instructor.
 May be repeated for credit if topic is different.
 Offered occasionally.
 Prerequisite: varies with topic.

 Linear equations and matrices, abstract vector spaces and linear transformations, orthogonality, eigenvalues and eigenvectors.
 Emphasizes development of abstract thinking and a variety of applications of linear algebra in science and social science.
 (1S) Offered each semester.
-Prerequisite: Mathematics 115 and 150; some computer programming experience is desirable.
+Prerequisite: Mathematics 115.
+Prerequisite or co-requisite: Mathematics 150.

 Solution methods for first-order differential equations, linear differential equations, power-series solutions, the Laplace transform, numerical methods, stability, applications.
 Offered odd years, spring semester.
 Prerequisite: Mathematics 115.